-This all natural goat milk bar soap is solid black thanks to activated charcoal.
-Scented with tea tree and eucalyptus essential oils for a refreshing clean.
-Luxury bar with fancy piped icing look on top.
+Activated charcoal gives this all natural goat milk bar soap a solid black color.
+Scented with a blend of tea tree, eucalyptus, and peppermint essential oils for a refreshing clean.

-The rich creamy milk in this batch is brought to you by the hard working Nigerian Dwarf goats at Cross the Creek Farm.
+The rich creamy milk in this batch is brought to you by a local herd of Nigerian Dwarf goats in Tallassee, Tennessee.

 Use and care:

 Salty Crossing soaps are meant for external use only.
 Some of them smell incredibly yummy, but please don’t ingest them or use them for anything but their intended purpose.
 Rinse well after use.

 Real soap will last a long time if it is kept dry between uses.
 Keep your soap happy by using a soap saver or dish with plenty of drainage, and keep it out of the stream of water.

 The Salty Crossing Soapery Mission: To create quality soaps with big smiles and happy skin in mind.

 All Salty Crossing soaps start with a plant based recipe that is palm free.
 Soaps may be scented with essential oils or skin safe phthalate free fragrance oils.
 Colors may come from natural clays, plant based powders, micas or pigments.
 Every effort has been made to source ingredients from reputable suppliers of responsibly sourced, cruelty free ingredients.
 Some bars are vegan friendly, while others may contain goat milk or beeswax.
 Every item has a complete ingredient list within the description.
 Please do not hesitate to send a message if you have questions about ingredients or need help finding a bar with or without certain ingredients!